teachertalha/LMS/README.md

 - **User Management:**
   - User registration and login functionality.
-  - User profiles with the ability to update information.
+  - User profiles with the ability to update information.s

 - **Course Management:**
   - Admin can add, edit, and manage courses.